ilkkamtk/fullstack/Week12/authentication.md

 ### Client-Side State Management

 - Web Storage API
-  - Local Storage: Stores data with no expiration date, and it's accessible across browser sessions.
+  - Local Storage: Stores data with no expiration date, and it"s accessible across browser sessions.
   - Session Storage: Similar to Local Storage but limited to a single session.
 The data is cleared when the page session ends.
   - Storing user data like settings, application state, and other temporary data that doesn’t need to persist long-term.
   - Data is only accessible on the client side and limited to about 5 MB.